icons8/lunacy-docs/docs/tools.md

 To use the eyedropper tool:

-1. Select an object to which you are going to apply a color.
-If you don't select any object, Lunacy applies the color to the workspace.
+1. Select a layer to which you are going to apply a color.
+If you don't select any layer, the eyedropper applies the color to the workspace.
 2. Click the eyedropper icon on the toolbar or on the color picker panel, or just press `I`.
 The cursor turns into the eyedropper.
 Also, the **Colors** panel appears on the left.
 It features four pallets:

     * Recent colors